 If a remote panel module's rotary switch is set to the 0 position, the remote panel module reverts to the factory default state, not its previous state.
-Its entire state and all configuration data are lost.
+Its entire state and all configuration data are lost and will need to be reconfigured.